 Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development

 Infrastructure works code

 Landscape code

 Transport, servicing, access and parking code

 Accepted subject to requirement s

 Caretaker's accommodation Dwelling unit Editor's note-Unless otherwise specified, d requirements will become code assessable to outcome.
 However, it will only be assessable performance outcome (refer section 5.3.3 (2) when not complying with an acceptable against the corresponding

 Dweiling unit Waterfront and marine industry zone code

 Car wash Code assessment

 Club

 Community use Environment facility Waterfront and marine industry zone code

 Food and drink outlet Healthy waters code

 Medium impact Infrastructure works code

 industry Service station Landscape code

 Transport depot Transport, servicing, access

 Warehouse and parking code

 Impact assessment

-Any other use not listed in this table.
+Any other use not listed in Any other use not listed in this table.

-Any use listed in this table and not meeting the description listed in the categories of development and assessment column.
-The planning scheme
+listed in the categories of column. e and not meeting the description development and assessment The planning scheme

 Any other undefined use.